Each spring, the AICPA bestows its Elijah Watt Sells Award upon high-performing candidates who meet the following criteria:

-- Have obtained a cumulative average score above 95.50 across all four sections of the Uniform CPA Examination
+- Obtained a cumulative average score above 95.50 across all four sections of the CPA Exam

-- Passed all four sections of the Examination on their first attempt
+- Passed all four sections of the Exam on the first attempt

 The AICPA has bestowed the Elijah Watt Sells Award on candidates for outstanding performance on the Uniform CPA Examination® since 1923.
 Sells was one of the country’s first CPAs.
 He was active in the establishment of the AICPA and played a key role helping to advance professional education in the profession.

 How will I know if I’m eligible for the award?